-"When the death of a person is caused by the wrongful act, negligence, default, or breach of contract or warranty of any person… [that person] shall be liable for damages as specified in this act notwithstanding the death of the person injured, although death was caused under circumstances constituting a felony."
+"When the death of a person is caused by the wrongful act, negligence, default, or breach of contract or warranty… [that person] shall be liable for damages as specified in this act."

-Florida's wrongful death act is found in Florida Statues § 768.16 through § 768.26, also known as the “Florida Wrongful Death Act”.
-In Florida, survivors of the deceased can bring a wrongful death action against the wrongdoer.
-This includes:
+Florida's wrongful death act is found in Florida Statutes § 768.16 through § 768.26, also known as the “Florida Wrongful Death Act.”
+In Florida, survivors of the deceased can bring a wrongful death action.

 - The deceased’s spouse

-- Minor children (children under the age of 25) of the deceased, or any children of the deceased if there is no surviving spouse
+- Minor children (children under the age of 25) of the deceased

 - Parents of the deceased

-- Siblings of the deceased, blood or adopted, if they were partially or totally dependent on the deceased
+- Siblings of the deceased, if they were dependent on the deceased

-Whoever brings the wrongful death action can pursue compensation in the form of support, services, and net accumulations – this includes lost income, funeral expenses, lost household tasks, and lost pension benefits.
+Whoever brings the wrongful death action can pursue compensation in the form of support, services, and net accumulations – such as lost income, funeral expenses, lost household tasks, and lost pension benefits.

 Florida’s Statute of Limitations for Wrongful Death